marko-knoebl/slides/sections/python-data-science-0-overview/11-jupyter-and-ipython-en.md

 When a computation is ongoing it will display `[*]`

-If the last statement in a cell evaluates to something it will be considered the output and be displayed
+If the last statement in a cell evaluates to something it will be considered the output and be displayed (to supress this, end the statement with a semicolon)

 ## Writing and evaluating code